Goldilocks Bakeshop: History

-On May 15, 1966, Chinese Filipino sisters, Milagros Leelin Yee and Clarita Leelin Go, and their sister-in-law Doris Wilson Leelin, opened the first Goldilocks store on a 70 sqm space on the ground floor of a three-story building along Pasong Tamo Street in Makati and started with only 10 employees.
+On May 15, 1966, Chinese-Filipino sisters, Milagros Leelin Yee and Clarita Leelin Go, with their sister-in-law Doris Wilson Leelin, opened the first Goldilocks store.
+It occupied a 70 sqm space on the ground floor of a three-storey building along Pasong Tamo Street in Makati, and they started with only ten employees.

 In 1976, Goldilocks opened its first store in the United States in Los Angeles.
-In 1991, Goldilocks launched a franchising program which led to the opening of hundreds of Goldilocks' stores across The Philippines.
+It spread its overseas footprint in other parts of California such as San Francisco, San Jose, and in Las Vegas, Nevada.

-Other stores were later set up in other parts of California such as San Francisco, San Jose, and in Las Vegas, Nevada.
+In 1991, Goldilocks launched a franchising program which led to the opening of hundreds of Goldilocks' branches across the Philippines.